Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Methodology

 \subsection{Shape Decoding and Robot Localization}

 In decoding, each node $n$ in the tree is associated with physical quantities, namely its center position $\mathbf{p}_n \in \mathbb{R}^\lambda$ and size $\mathbf{c}_n \in \mathbb{R}^\lambda$.
 An example for the root node $r$ is shown in Fig.~\ref{fig:overview}(b) (left).
 This is achieved by establishing a global coordinate frame and redefining the pixel size in the target shape image.
-Since robots are intended to occupy the black region, we define the pixel size as
+In the swarm shape-assembly literature, it is sometimes assumed that each robot has access to a global map, a shared reference frame, and its own position in that frame~\cite{wang2020shape,sun2023mean}.
+Since we extend the method in~\cite{sun2023mean}, we maintain this assumption.
+Note that we do not assume all-to-all communication: each robot can access only the positions of robots within its sensing range $r_\text{sense}$, and we denote this neighbor set by $\mathcal{N}^\text{robot}_i$.
+Although a global map is provided in our setting, we use the term ``sensing'' to refer to an algorithmic query based on local information, rather than onboard perception.